A step by step video guide and articulation through the process of injecting your avocado trees.

 AvoJect tree trunk injections are an effective tree trunk injection tool for delivering plant protection material.

 HiPK A systemic fungicide for the control of phytophthora and pythium root rot in avocado trees.
-This soluble concentrate contains 400g/litre phosphorus acid as mono-and di-potassium salts.
+This soluble concentrate contains 400g/litre phosphorous acid as mono-and di-potassium salts.

 Shop